-Corporate Responsibility: The American ExpereinceArchie B. Carroll, Kenneth J. Lipartito, Kenneth E. Goodpaster, Patricia Werhane, James E. Post
+Authors: Archie B. Carroll, Kenneth J. Lipartito, Kenneth E. Goodpaster, Patricia Werhane and James E. Post

 Today, it is expected that a corporation will be transparent in its operations; that it will reflect ethical values that are broadly shared by others in society; and that companies will enable society to achieve environmental sustainability as well as a high standard of living.
-As we enter the second decade of the twenty-first century, the social, political and economic landscape is once again shifting: the need for an informed public conversation about what is expected of the modern corporation has never been greater.
+As we enter the second decade of the 21st century, the social, political and economic landscape is once again shifting: the need for an informed public conversation about what is expected of the modern corporation has never been greater.